New architect in Tauranga: HMOA in the Bay of Plenty

-Jenny Duck has just been made an Associate of Herriot Melhuish O’Neill and established our Tauranga studio.
+Jenny Duck has just been made an Associate of Herriot Melhuish O’Neill and established our Tauranga studio, previously working in the Christchurch office for over five years.
 We caught up with Jenny at her new office in the Bay.

 We love it here!
 We live in an inner-city apartment in downtown Tauranga and enjoy the change in lifestyle this has brought.
 We wander into town for dinner, watch sport at the Domain and make the most of the public library, art gallery and theatre nearby.
 We enjoy the warmer temperatures and of course the beach, I’m hoping to learn to surf.

 It’s certainly an interesting and challenging time for Tauranga and I’m still learning about the pressures the city is under.
 The population is booming but there are large infrastructural projects already on the go and the local and region councils are very active in public consultation and seeking community involvement.
 I’d like to see more focus on public transport, there is still too much emphasis on private cars and parking.
 There needs to be a shift towards a more sustainable model.